paull10au/qsyd_InvocableEmailActions/README.md

 Salesforce administrators have the aforementioned declarative tools at their disposal, but currently only have a primitive ability to send emails.
 These custom Apex email actions provide the following additional capabilities:

-- **Available anywhere [@invocable methods](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_classes_annotation_InvocableMethod.htm) can be invoked.** Examples are Lightning Flow Builder and Process Builder.
+- **Available anywhere [@invocable methods](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_classes_annotation_InvocableMethod.htm) can be invoked.** For example, Lightning Flow Builder and Process Builder.
 - **Save as Activity.** Save a reference to the email as an activity feed item for a specified target object.
 - **Flexible recipients.** In additional to "To" recipients, send carbon copies (CC) and/or blind carbon copies (BCC).
 - **Lightning Email Templates.** Upgrade from Classic Email Templates to the newer Lightning Email Templates which allows global headers and footers.